UDST/pandana/docs/source/installation.rst

     conda install pandana --channel conda-forge

-Pandana works best in Python 3.6+, although binary installers for Python 3.5 remain available on Pip.
+Pandana is easiest to install in Python 3.6 to 3.9.
 The last version of Pandana with Python 2.7 binaries is v0.4.4 on Conda Forge.
+The last version with Python 3.5 binaries is v0.6 on Pip.

 ARM-based Macs
 ------------------------------

-Pandana's binary installers are optimized for x86 (Intel) Macs from 2020 and earlier, but will also run on newer ARM-based Macs.
+Native binary installers for ARM-based Macs are available on Conda Forge, but to use these your full Python stack needs to be optimized for ARM.

-If you'd like to compile Pandana locally for ARM, see instructions in `issue #152 <https://github.com/UDST/pandana/issues/152>`_.
-In our testing, natively compiled binaries run about 35% faster than the x86 binaries with Rosetta translation.
-We aim to provide osx-arm64 binaries on Pip and Conda as soon as it's feasible.
+If you're running Python through Rosetta translation (which is the default), older Mac installers will continue to work fine.
+See `issue #152 <https://github.com/UDST/pandana/issues/152>`_ for tips and further discussion.

 Compiling from source code